 - 1. The Act regulates the supply of telecommunications services in New Zealand. - 2.
 Subpart 2 of Part 3 of the Act prescribes our annual procedure for determining the amount of the TDL payable by each QLP.
 The TDL was established under the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (Amendment Act) to assist the government in paying TSO charges and funding improvements to New Zealand's telecommunications infrastructure. - 3.
-This document is the draft liability allocation determination (LAD) for the period 1 July 2013 to 30 June 2014.
-The draft LAD allocates the amount each QLP is required to pay of the total 2013/14 TDL amount of \$50 million.2
+This document is the draft liability allocation determination (draft LAD) for the period 1 July 2014 to 30 June 2015.
+The draft LAD allocates the amount each QLP is required to pay of the total levy amount of \$50 million for the 2014/15 TDL year.